ialxn/JEOL_eds/README.md

 # Additionally, JEOL_pts object can be saved as hdf5 files.
 # This has the benefit that all attributes (drift_images, parameters)
 # are also stored.
-# Use basename of original file and pass along keywords to
+# Use base name of original file and pass along keywords to
 # `h5py.create_dataset()`.
 >>>> dc.save_hdf5(compression='gzip', compression_opts=9)